Wyoming Foundations Site Information

 Foundations of Clinical Medicine (FCM) Course & College Mentor Program: Wyoming

-Daniel Radosevich, MD | FCM Co-Lead
+Daniel Radosevich, MD | FCM Lead

-Julie Carlson, MD | Hospitalist Lead
+Julie Carlson, MD | Hospitalist Lead/College Head

 The four integrated elements of FCM are:

 Clinical Skills Workshops: Students learn core communication, physical exam, clinical reasoning, reflection, and teamwork skills in hands-on, interactive small group sessions aligned with the content of the Foundations blocks.
-They also cover other areas relevant to patient care, including communication skills and interview techniques, behavioral medicine, chronic care, interprofessional healthcare, and other areas.
+They also cover other areas relevant to patient care, including communication skills and interview techniques, behavioral medicine, chronic care, interprofessional healthcare, and other topics.
 Students have Clinical Skills Workshops approximately every other Wednesday beginning in September (please refer to the FCM Canvas Page for details).

-Primary Care Practicum (PCP): Starting in January, students will work in the same primary care physician’s office each semester in a longitudinal experience emphasizing outpatient clinical skills, patient relationships and continuity, chronic care, and teamwork.
+Primary Care Practicum (PCP): Starting in January, students will work in a primary care physician’s office each semester in a longitudinal experience emphasizing outpatient clinical skills, patient relationships and continuity, chronic care, and teamwork.

 In the clinic, students will have the opportunity to apply many of the skills they learned in Clinical Skills Workshops and Hospital Tutorials.
 Students have their PCP on alternate Wednesdays if possible and spend half of the day in their PCP setting, though some flexibility in scheduling is possible for students with extenuating circumstances.
 Those with questions about scheduling should reach out to their local PCP administrator.

 College Mentor Program: In addition to FCM, your clinical development will include time with a practicing physician who will serve as an academic and professional mentor.
-You should meet your College Mentor during the Wyoming WWAMI orientation and they will mentor you throughout your four-year career at UWSOM.
+You will meet your College Mentor during the Wyoming WWAMI orientation and they will mentor you throughout your four-year career at UWSOM.
 Our College Head will determine College Mentor groups.

 Students requesting a disability accommodation for FCM or any blocks/courses need to contact Disability Resource Services (DRS) directly by contacting UW DRS (uwdrs@uw.edu) or http://depts.washington.edu/uwdrs/ as soon as possible AND before the start of immersion so that appropriate accommodations can be made available in a timely fashion to allow the student to participate fully.
 This process can take between 2-6 weeks once your medical documentation has been submitted.
 Accommodations cannot be implemented until a DRS evaluation has been completed and appropriate accommodations are determined.